 We all have the need to be seen and loved.
 If we can not get that, we want respect from others as a second choice.

 And if that also fails, we go for solution number three: To be feared.

 All three solutions are about the same: the desire to be seen and heard for who we are.

 A lot of great work is being done to help teenagers.
 At the same time, I see that there is too much focus on symptoms, and not the actual cause.

 Addiction, bullying, and violence are not the real problems.
 These are symptoms of that people have not felt seen, and therefore have trouble liking themselves.

 Can I ask you to share this page on social media?

 My goal is to reach ten thousand people with my message.
-With approx. 1500 books sold, plus courses and coaching, I am around 3000 at the time of writing this.
 Please click the blue share button.